Ariadne Campbell scoffed.

 “Nope.
 But I know you know.
 I’m Ashton Derby,” he flashed a well-filled notepad in front of her face, “Been following your work.
 Pretty stuff, very pretty stuff, you’ve got a keen eye.”

-“Apparently you do as well,” she cackled, smiling smugly, luxuriating in her burgeoning fame, “Are you an artist yourself?”
+“Apparently you do as well,” she smiled smugly, luxuriating in her burgeoning fame, “Are you an artist yourself?”

 “No, not me.
 Ha, can barely draw a stick figure.
 I just like writing about it.
-I fancy that’s what the shrinks would call ‘cathartic release.'”
+I fancy that’s what the shrinks would call ‘cathartic release.’
+Or voyeurism… or something like that.”

-“What do you make of Partridge’s work, the drawings?”
+“What do you make of Partridge’s work; his drawings?”

 “They’re… different.
 They’re kinda… I dunno… disturbing.”